bigbio/pgatk/docs/pypgatk.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 :ref:`ensembl-downloader <ensembl-downloader>`
 Downloading data from `ENSEMBL <https://www.ensembl.org/info/data/ftp/index.html>`_ can be done using the command ``ensembl-downloader``.
-The current tool enables downloading the following files for each taxonomy:
+The current tool enables downloading the following files for any taxonomy that is available ENSEMBL:

 - GTF
 - Protein Sequence (FASTA)
 - CDS (FASTA)
+- CDNA sequences (FASTA)
+- Non-coding RNA sequences (FASTA)
 - Nucleotide Variation (VCF)

 .. hint:: By default the command ``ensembl-downloader`` downloads all file types for all the ENSEMBL species.
+To limit the download to a specific species give the species identifier using the ``-t`` option.
+To get a list of all available species run the command with ``-l`` option.

 .. code-block:: bash
    :linenos: